StreetSupport/gmhan/content/news-and-events/briefing-on-‘ending-rough-sleeping-for-good’-–-national-rough-sleeper-strategy-1.md

     5. We will improve how different services work together for people sleeping rough, particularly people facing multiple disadvantage, including supporting partners within the new Integrated Care Systems to develop joined-up local strategies that bring together housing, homelessness and healthcare; **£64m Changing Futures pilots**, NHS Duty to Cooperate
   image: /assets/uploads/ending-rough-sleeping.png
+  heading: '"Ending Rough Sleeping for Good"- What does the updated Rough Sleeper
+    Strategy tell us?'
 ---